 Further Reading: If you are a novice camper, then we would recommend our camping 101 guide.

-Bring along some buddy’s to share the joys and tribulations of your adventure, particularly any who have cold weather experience or skill sets that complement and support yours such as being able to navigate through snow, avalanche training or snow shelter building or indeed take a cold weather camping course before you go.
+Bring along some buddies to share the joys and tribulations of your adventure, particularly any who have cold-weather experience or skill sets that complement and support yours such as being able to navigate through snow, avalanche training or snow shelter building, or indeed take a cold weather camping course before you go.

-As important as who you will be travelling with, is where you go.
+As important as who you will be traveling with, is where you go.
 Pick a destination for your trip that is within your abilities, and is likely to meet your expectations and goals.
 Research the area carefully and consider the following questions: